Admission Requirements

 • unencumbered Alabama licensure as an EMT (transfer students should refer to notice* below).

-• application for the Advanced EMT program by priority deadline date.
+• application for the Advanced EMT program by priority deadline date unless in progress.
 However, applications will be accepted until class is full.

 • ability to meet and comply with standards and policies in the current College Catalog and Student Handbook.